markusheimerl/ssm/README.md

 # ssm
 A state space model implementation

 Consider a linear state space model operating on sequential inputs of shape (seq_len × batch_size × input_dim).
-The architecture maintains internal states that evolve through learned linear temporal dynamics, with nonlinearity applied only in the output projection.
+The architecture maintains internal states that evolve through learned linear temporal dynamics, with nonlinearity applied only after the recurrent path.
 The forward propagation follows:

 $$
 \begin{align*}